 A newer kid on the block, the Passion Planner just wrapped up another pretty amazing Kickstarter campaign.
 This time around, Angelia is looking at shipping over 50,000 planners in January - talk about a success!
 And there's a good reason why: the Passion Planner is everything you need in one.

-An appointment calendar, goal setting guide, journal, sketchbook, gratitude log, and personal/work to-do lists, it’s really all inside one notebook.
-The best thing about the Passion Planner, in my opinion, though: all that blank yummy space to write in (dozens of pages!)
+An appointment calendar, goal setting guide, journal, sketchbook, gratitude log, and personal/work to-do lists, it's really all inside one notebook.
+In my opinion, the best thing about the Passion Planner is all that blank yummy space to write in (dozens of pages!)

 Of course, there are other fabulous planners to checkout...

-I totally dig these planners, too, and they are worthwhile to checkout, if you haven’t found your ace-in-the-hole yet:
+I dig these planners, too, and they are worthwhile to checkout if you haven't found your ace in the hole yet: